orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vm_disk.md

 page_title: "cloudavenue_vm_disk Resource - cloudavenue"
 subcategory: "VM (Virtual Machine)"
 description: |-
-  The disk resource allows you to manage a disk in the vDC.
+  The virtual machine (vm) resource allows you to manage a virtual machine in the CloudAvenue.
 ---

 # cloudavenue_vm_disk (Resource)

-The disk resource allows you to manage a disk in the vDC.
+The virtual machine (vm) resource allows you to manage a virtual machine in the CloudAvenue.

 ## Example Usage